 The Health Policy/Government Relations Committee has been regularly meeting Thursday evenings since the legislative session began January 14, 2019.
 AAPPN has supported several bills that have come up for public hearing.

 Access to Mental Health

-As you no doubt know, Senate Bill 5800, Duty to Warn, did not move out of the Judiciary Committee.
+Volk Decision As you no doubt know, Senate Bill 5800, Duty to Warn, did not move out of the Judiciary Committee.
 Our lobbyists, Melissa Johnson and Jennifer Muhm, along with the lobbyists for the clinical social workers, psychologists, psychiatrists, and others, have worked with Rep. Jinkins to find an avenue to resolve the issue.
 The […]

-Where the Volk bill is: The bill is in the House Judicial Committee, which is chaired by Rep. Jinkins.
+Volk Decision Where the Volk bill is: The bill is in the House Judicial Committee, which is chaired by Rep. Jinkins.
 Rep. Jinkins—and the Democratic Party in general—opposes legislative action which would overrule court decisions.
 Thus, any bill to reverse Volk is probably not going to come out of committee as long as Rep. Jinkins […]